IntersectMBO/product-website/docs/vision/strategy-2030.md

     that provide students and developers with practical experience in Cardano tooling and real-world
     problem-solving through blockchain and AI convergence.
-* **Enable Seamless Decentralized Collaboration:** Develop and utilize effective platforms and processes that facilitate asynchronous collaboration, transparent feedback, and verifiable decision-making within a distributed and virtual environment.
+* **Enable Seamless Decentralized Collaboration:** Cultivate effective platforms and processes that facilitate asynchronous collaboration, transparent feedback, and verifiable decision-making within a distributed and virtual environment.
 Implement strategies to sustain consistent engagement and high-quality contributions across diverse time zones and cultural backgrounds.
 * **Provide Dedicated Growth Support for Key Applications:**
     Establish programs and resources to offer elite development and business development assistance to